youngkin/hugoblog/content/post/spidotmatrixmodule.md

 010 = GPIO Pin X takes alternate function 5
 ```

 There is some additional background needed to understand the rest of the function.
-First, [The BCM2835 I/O Peripherals datasheet](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), section 6, shows that a total of 54 GPIO pins are addressable via the function select registers (GPFSEL0-GPFSEL5).
+First, the [BCM2835 ARM Peripherals guide](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), section 6, page 91, states that a total of 54 GPIO pins are addressable via the function select registers (GPFSEL0-GPFSEL5).
 Each function select register is 32 bits long.
 Since each of the function select patterns above are 3 bits long, each function select register can specify the I/O function for 10 pins with 2 bits left over.
 Ten pins per register and a total of 54 pins explains why there are 6 function select registers numbered 0 thru 5.
 The math that follows is derived from this information.

-__Line 3__ defines the register offset, `paddr`, of the bits that will be set according to `mode`. `BCM_GPFSEL0` is the base offset, in bytes, of the function select registers.
+__Line 3__, `volatile uint32_t* paddr = bcm_gpio + BCM_GPFSEL0/4 + (pin/10);`, defines the register offset, `paddr`, of the bits that will be set according to `mode`. `BCM_GPFSEL0` is the base offset, in bytes, of the function select registers.
 Here's an explanation of the arithmetic performed in this line.

 1. Notice that pointer arithmetic is being performed.
 Recall that the result of pointer arithmetic is based on the type of the target variable (see the [bcm_init()](#bcm_init) section above).
 Since `uint32_t`'s are 4 bytes long `BCM_GPFSEL0` needs to be divided  by 4 for the calculation to come out correctly.
 Hence `... paddr = bcm_gpio + BCM_GPFSEL0/4 ...`.
 2. Also recall that each register holds the function select information for 10 pins.
 For a given pin we need to determine which function select register, GPFSEL0 thru GPFSEL5, specifies the I/O function for a given pin.
 In C, the result of integer division that results in a fraction will be rounded down.
 So if we divide the pin number by 10, `(pin/10`), we'll get the offset to the correct function select register.
 So pin 9 will result in `9/10` which equals 0, meaning pin 9's function select location is in GPFSEL0.
 Likewise, pin 17's, `17/10 = 1`, function select register is GPFSEL1.
 And so on.

 Taken together, the equation `paddr = bcm_gpio + BCM_GPFSEL0/4 + (pin/10)` results in the function select register offset appropriate for a given `pin`.
 For pin 17 this will result in `paddr` logically pointing to GPFSEL1 at address `0x7E20 0004`, `7E` being the bus address, `20004` being the offset of the GPIO registers plus the offset of GPFSEL1, `4`, from the beginning of the GPIO register set.
 I say logically because `bcm_gpio` is an offset from an address returned as the result of a `mmap()` operation. `mmap()` returns a pointer into the process's virtual memory whereas `0x7E20 0004` is an address in the BCM2835's *VC CPU Bus Addresses* space.

 __Line 4__, `uint8_t   shift = (pin % 10) * 3;`, calculates the location within the function select register for given pin's function select value.
 Since we'll use bit shifting to set the pin's function select value this location becomes the number of bits to __SHIFT__ the pin's function select value as provided in the `mode` parameter.
 Building the calculation up we first need to find the pin's logical location, that is, which 3 bit cell within the function select register (recall that each function select value is 3 bits long).
 The calculation for this is given by `shift = (pin % 10) ...`.
-For pin 17 `(pin % 17) = 7`.
+For pin 17 `(17 % 10) = 7`.
 So pin 17's 3 bit cell is located at the 7th 3-bit offset.
 Next we have to find the actual bit offset within the register.
 Since each function select value is 3 bits long each pin's boundary is a multiple of 3, hence the complete calculation of `shift = (pin % 10) * 3`.
 For pin 17 this results in `(17%10)*3` which equals `7*3` which results in an absolute bit offset of 21.
-Consulting [the BCM2835 I/O Peripherals datasheet, section 6](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), on page 92,  we can confirm that pin 17's offset within the GPFSEL0 register is in bit positions 21 thru 23.
+Consulting the [BCM2835 ARM Peripherals guide, section 6](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), on page 92,  we can confirm that pin 17's offset within the GPFSEL0 register is in bit positions 21 thru 23.

 Now let's look at __line 5__, `uint32_t  mask = BCM_GPIO_FSEL_MASK << shift;`.
 When setting a subset of bits to a given value we want to preserve the values of the surrounding bits.
 A mask is used to accomplish this.
 The mask contains a bit(s) that is in the position of the bit in the target value that we want to change.
 For example, in the bit pattern `0101 1111`, if we want to set bit 6's value from 1 to 0 we only need to define a bit sequence with 1 bit set.
 To create the most general solution we would just set the least significant bit(s).
 Since we only need a single bit set we would define the mask as hex number `0x1`, which specifies the bit pattern `0000 0001`.
 Next we need to shift this bit pattern as required so that the `1` bit is moved to the correct position.
 In our example, since we want to change bit 6, we would left shift the mask pattern 6 bits to the left, e.g., `newMask = 0000 0001 << 6`.
 This results in `newMask` equaling `0100 00000`, which is puts the `1` bit in position 6 as we desire.
 It's possible that we could have defined the mask as `0100 0000` outright, but this would not result in a general solution that would work for any mask needed to set a bit(s) in an arbitrary bit position, such as bits 21-23.